-Even when merge-drawing shapes are grouped, you can access the individual pixel components by double-clicking them on the Stage.
+Even when standard objects are grouped, you can access the individual pixel components by double-clicking them on the Stage.
 This opens a secondary Stage - called Edit mode - where you can access and edit the individual components.
 The Edit bar above the Stage shows that you are no longer on the main Stage (Scene 1), but editing a group.